geopandas/geopandas/doc/source/docs/user_guide/mergingdata.rst

 is in the ``right`` position, the result will no longer be a :class:`GeoDataFrame`.

-For example, consider the following merge that adds full names to a :class:`GeoDataFrame` that initially has only ISO codes for each country by merging it with a :class:`~pandas.DataFrame`.
+For example, consider the following merge that adds full names to a :class:`GeoDataFrame` that initially has only area ID for each geometry by merging it with a :class:`~pandas.DataFrame`.

 .. ipython:: python

-   # `chicago_shapes` is GeoDataFrame with country shapes and iso codes
+   # `chicago_shapes` is GeoDataFrame with community shapes and area IDs
    chicago_shapes.head()

-   # `chicago_names` is DataFrame with country names and iso codes
+   # `chicago_names` is DataFrame with community names and area ID
    chicago_names.head()

-   # Merge with `merge` method on shared variable (iso codes):
+   # Merge with `merge` method on shared variable (area ID):
    chicago_shapes = chicago_shapes.merge(chicago_names, on='ComAreaID')
    chicago_shapes.head()